jcamilovillah/simple_shell/README.md

 ## Requirements 📋

-Simple_shell is designed to run in the `Ubuntu 14.04 LTS` linux environment and to be compiled using the GNU compiler collection v. `gcc 4.8.4` with flags`-Wall, -Werror, -Wextra, and -pedantic.
+Simple_shell is designed to run in the `Ubuntu 14.04 LTS` linux environment and to be compiled using the GNU compiler collection v. `gcc 4.8.4` with flags `-Wall, -Werror, -Wextra, and -pedantic`.

 ## Installation and Compilation🔧